 - Basil leaf for garnish

-- Put the cucumber and basil in a shaker and muddle.
+- Muddle the cucumber slices in a cocktail shaker until they release their juices and fragrance.

-- Strain the concoction into a glass filled with fresh ice.
+- Strain the cocktail into a rocks glass over fresh ice.

 - Garnish with a basil leaf.